darth-dodo/supreme-enigma/README.md

 - FastAPI is the "new kid on the block" with regards to Python frameworks
 - It is based on Starlette and brings several more cool features
-- The project is a rapid prototype created using Yahoo Finance APIs and fullstack FastAPI with Jinja2 templating engine
+- This demo is a rapid prototype created using Yahoo Finance APIs and fullstack FastAPI with Jinja2 templating engine
 - The application can take in multiple stock symbols through the UI and fetch the financial data asynchronously using FastAPI Background Tasks
 - The listing page offers basic query params based filtering
-- The screenshots can be found [screenshots](#application-screenshots)
+- The screenshots can be found [over here](#application-screenshots)

 ## Table of contents:
 - [Application Screenshots](#application-screenshots)